3-Ball Pool Rules: How to Play the Fastest Game in Billiards

 But what makes 3-ball different from 9-ball and 8-ball and why do we need a whole article talking about it?

 One of the differences is that the game only uses four balls total between the cue ball and the three object balls.
-For simplicities sake I’m just going to recommend that players use the 1, 2, along with 3 ball when they play.
+For simplicity’s sake I’m just going to recommend that players use the 1, 2, and 3 ball when they play.

 Most players average 3-5 shots per rack in casual 3-ball.
 Pros regularly clear in 2 shots, and a 1-shot clear is the gold standard.
 The second difference is that the way to win the game is not based on being the last person to pocket a particular ball, but to be the person who can pocket all three balls with the fewest amount of shots.
 3-ball is a lot like golf in that the more points you have the worse you’re doing because you could have theoretically done the same thing in less attempts.

-The next person would also rack, break, along with pocket their balls.
+The next person would also rack, break, and pocket their balls.
 We would just see who was able to pocket the balls in the fewest attempts.
-Don’t worry though because I’m going to break all of that down, starting with how to rack properly.

 When racking 3-ball, the 1-ball should be placed at the head position, with the 2-ball and 3-ball behind it forming a small triangle.
 Some online retailers sell small racking triangles made specifically for 3-ball but a stand triangle will do just fine.